 The communities located near gorilla habitat often are impoverished and face many challenges in their daily lives, such as limited food resources and lack of access to health care and clean water.
 When people have to focus on basic survival, this puts additional pressure on the environment, such as using the forests for hunting, firewood, water, or crop land.
 The Fossey Fund has programs targeted at meeting basic needs in these communities, which not only helps people but also supports effective conservation efforts.

 To help address food scarcity and malnutrition, we operate a program aimed at increasing food alternatives through growing new crops with high nutritional value and raising food animals.
 At the same time, this program can reduce human pressures on the animals and plants of the forests, which are quickly being depleted.

-Our community health programs seek to create a healthy environment for both people and gorillas by working with local communities to develop access to health care and clean water, and by providing education about disease prevention and the significance of endangered species.
+Our community health programs seek to create a healthy environment for both people and gorillas by working with local communities to develop access to health care and clean water and by providing education about disease prevention and the significance of endangered species.
 Our work in these areas has included intestinal parasite testing treatment for thousands of people, hygiene education, clean water access, and education programs.

-For many years, the Fossey Fund and its donors have also supported a local school and health clinic in the village of Bisate.
-This includes building a new classroom block, installing electricity, latrines and water access, and building two new buildings at the health clinic, including a maternity ward at in memory of long-time volunteer physician Dr. Mary Horder.
+For many years, the Fossey Fund and its donors also have supported a local school and health clinic in the village of Bisate.
+This includes building a new classroom block; installing electricity, latrines and water access; and building two new buildings at the health clinic, including a maternity ward at in memory of long-time volunteer physician Dr. Mary Horder.
 The ward is the first of its kind in the village and allows for both prenatal and postnatal health services in an area separated from sick patients.